Free access supported by contributions and sponsoring — share your knowledge or support us financially

 Sourced in China

-The BCA Protein Assay Kit is a laboratory reagent used to quantify the total protein content in a sample.
-It is based on the bicinchoninic acid (BCA) method, which involves the reduction of copper ions (Cu2+) to cuprous ions (Cu+) by proteins in an alkaline medium.
-The resulting purple-colored reaction is then measured spectrophotometrically, allowing for the determination of the protein concentration in the sample.
+The BCA protein assay kit is a colorimetric detection and quantitation assay used to measure the total protein concentration in a sample.
+The kit utilizes the bicinchoninic acid (BCA) method, which relies on the reduction of copper ions by proteins in an alkaline medium to produce a purple-colored complex that absorbs light at 562 nm.
+The intensity of the color is proportional to the protein concentration, allowing for the quantitative determination of protein levels in a given sample.

 Automatically generated - may contain errors